agro23/PortfolioOne/README.md

 * Blog database migration -- X

+* AJAX calls for some buttons -- X

-* Authentication via Nav bar -- !!!
+* - Basic Authentication via Nav bar -- X
+  - Logout didn't work right.

-* Fix Authorization!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+* - Fix Authorization -- X

-* LOGOUT USING AJAX <---------------------------------------------------------

-* Blog Entries can be READ
+* Blog Entries can be READ -- X

-* Blog Entries can be created, retrieved, updated, and removed from the database.
+* Blog Entries can be created, retrieved, updated, and removed from the database. -- X

-* ?Users can be created, retrieved, updated, and removed from the database.

-* Blog Entry Comments can be read
+* Blog Entry Comments can be read -- X

-* Blog Entry Comments can be added by Users.
+* Blog Entry Comments can be created by Users. -- X

-* Blog Entry Comments can be CREATED, READ, UPDATED, and DELETED by Admin

-* Make API call to github
+* Make API call to github -- X

-* Parse JSON results into StarredProject object
+* Parse JSON results into StarredProject object -- X

-* Display Results on Projects page
+* Display Results on Projects page -- X

+* Content updated to replace placeholders

+* All(?)
+GETs use Ajax

 * User Authorization Levels

 * Only Admin can post blog posts

+* Blog Entries can be CREATED, READ, UPDATED, and DELETED by Admin

+* Blog Entry Comments can be CREATED, READ, UPDATED, and DELETED by Admin

+* ???
+Users can be created, retrieved, updated, and removed from the database.

 * Style and personalize site.